gareth-24/capstone/capstone-proposal.md

 * CSS styling library (Bootstrap, MUI, or Tailwind)

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
+* Database integration
 * Add a cart and checkout widget (potentially integrated with Stripe Checkout or similar API/Library)
+* Add ability to sort by category and/or search for a product
+* Basic CRUD functionality (a user can add additional items for sale)
 * Add smooth animations and scrolling effects using GSAP version 3.0 or other animation libraries.
 These could be used primarily on a "Featured" section of the website.
 * Add a fitness blog section
 * Change which components on the page are loaded server-side, client-side, and hybrid